Cloufield/GWASTutorial/03_Data_formats/README.md

 ## Alingment
 ### SAM/BAM
-Sequence Alignment/Map Format is a TAB-delimited text file format consisting of a header section, and an alignment section.
+Sequence Alignment/Map Format is a TAB-delimited text file format consisting of a header section and an alignment section.

 !!! example "`.sam`"
     ```